sagark31/Data_Science_Portfolio/readme.md

-# Data Science Portfolio
+# Data Analytics Portfolio
-This Repository of data science projects conducted by me for academic, self-learning, and recreational purposes.
+This Repository of data analytics projects conducted by me for academic, self-learning, and recreational purposes.
 Jupyter notebooks are used to present the data.

 ## Contents